UI football coaches Jim Reid and LeVar Woods visited with the media Wednesday

 Recent staff additions Jim Reid and Bobby Kennedy will meet the media Wednesday at 12:30 p.m.
 (CT)

-Jim Reid was named to the football coaching staff at the University of Iowa on Feb.
-14, 2013.
-Reid joins the Iowa program with over 35 years of coaching experience at the collegiate and professional levels.
+Jim Reid is in his second year on the football coaching staff at the University of Iowa.
+Reid has over 36 years of coaching experience at the collegiate and professional levels.
 He works with the Hawkeye linebackers.